Jessica Biel Flashes Flat Abs, Ripped Arms: Paleo-Style Diet And Weightlifting Workouts Keep Her Fit

 A post shared by Jessica Biel (@jessicabiel) on

-Jessica Biel used to be a more muscular and buff, but has gotten leaner in recent years.
+Jessica Biel used to be more muscular and buff, but has gotten leaner in recent years.
 She looks great either way.

 Gymspiration of the day: my #1 lady-crush, #JessicaBiel.
 A pic of her in a bikini got me started on my gym addiction pic.twitter.com/eswnOvmK